- How Do You Treat Addiction?

 INPATIENT REHAB CENTERS

-Inpatient rehab centers offer continuous care for individuals as they receive adequate treatment.
-In these clinics, individuals are placed in a sober living facility that is free from illicit substances and temptation.
+Inpatient treatment centers offer continuous care for individuals as they receive adequate treatment.
+In these inpatient clinics, individuals are placed in a sober living facility that is free from illicit substances and temptation.

 These centers are used to address all areas that may be affecting an individual’s addiction.
 Not to mention, these rehab centers are designed to give individuals the support needed to fight addiction for the long-term.

-Outpatient rehab centers are typically less intensive than the inpatient setting.
+Outpatient treatment centers are typically less intensive than the inpatient setting.
 Generally, individuals live at their own home, but are offered treatments that are scheduled regularly.

 While the outpatient rehab setting is designed to give individuals more freedom and flexibility in daily life, this type of treatment leaves room for increased risk of relapse due to old triggers.
 Since outpatient rehab settings require a bit more self-control in the environment, it is recommended that individuals with mild addiction utilize this type of treatment.